FelixOnline/v2/content/articles/2011-2-3-major-flooding-shuts-biochemistry.md

 subtitle: >
   Pipe connection failure sends water gushing down through Biochemistry building
 date: "2011-02-03 19:37:37 +0000"

 # Attributes from Felix Online V1
 id: "719"
 old_path: /news/719/major-flooding-shuts-biochemistry
 aliases:
  - /news/719/major-flooding-shuts-biochemistry
+imported: true
+comments:
+ - Thank you for sharing Ann  I too am short shgtied and have worn specs since I was about 7no contact lenses for me although I did try them once but my eyes were too dryThank you for sharing today  I love the fact that you love setting things on fireI love sticking things to unusual placeslike the soles of my shoes lol  I think I mean that I am un untidy crafter who drops thingsLove and hugsAnnie xxx600 million is  here and there   I guess what I have a hard time imgniaing is how we would cope with the same kind of massive power outage here in the US  Nearly everything I do is dependent on electricity  cooking fridge everything related to work and most especially heatingI suspect I could cope with no airconditioning should the outage hit in summer as I could always sleep out on the porch  But were it below freezing in winter I have no way whatever to heat the place without electricity even though the boiler runs on natural gas  There is a

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true